nomasters/handshake/design-docs/handshake-core.md

 				beefbeef.json.secretbox
 ```

 `global/fetch.json` is used for the background fetch jobs on iOS and Android.
-It lists endpoints to query, as well as the last datestamp.
+It lists endpoints to query, as well as the last date stamp.
 If an endpoint has a newer date stamp than any that are listed, a local alert goes off to notify the user that there are new messages.

 ```